-You should read this booklet if you (or someone you care for) have been assessed by an Aged Care Assessment Team (ACAT) member for care in an aged care home.
+You should read this booklet if you have been assessed by an Aged Care Assessment Team (ACAT) member for care in an aged care home.

-Otherwise call My Aged Care on 1800 200 422 or go to myagedcare.gov.au for information on the assessment process and eligibility for the different types of government funded aged care:
+Otherwise call My Aged Care on 1800 200 422 or go to myagedcare.gov.au for information on the assessment process and eligibility for different types of government-funded aged care.
+In-person support is also now available at dedicated Services Australia service centres.